readthedocs/website/content/posts/drop-support-for-subversion-mercurial-bazaar.md

   * [Import your Mercurial repository](https://docs.github.com/en/migrations/importing-source-code/using-the-command-line-to-import-source-code/importing-a-mercurial-repository)

-### Create a simple Git repository only clone the original one
+### Create an intermediate Git repository only clone the original one

 If you want to keep using Bazaar, Mercurial or Subversion on your side, you can create an intermediate Git repository with a `.readthedocs.yaml` file